 How many can you answer?
 Okay, if you’re a total history buff, probably all of them.
 For the rest of us who either didn’t enjoy history or liked it well enough in school but aren’t really passionate about it, I’m betting not many.

-Memorizing and repeating numbers and letters won’t get anybody anywhere.
+Memorizing and repeating random information won’t get anybody anywhere.
 In fact, it’s been proven that the best students in school are never the most successful in life.
 Do you know how many number-one high school performers go on to change the world, run the world, or impress the world?
-According to research, the answer is: zero.
-(SOURCE)
+According to research, the answer is zero.

 Are these straight-A students learning to think outside the box?
 Do they know how to have their own opinions and preferences?
 Are they recognizing that you can make a difference and leave a better world for future generations?

-I want my kids to learn about math, and science, and history.
+I want my kids to learn about math, science, and history.
 But I also want them to learn how to help others.
 I want them to know what foods are good for them and will keep them healthy and strong.
 I want to teach them the importance of nutrition and exercise.
 I want them to value friendship, honesty, and kindness.